Biden administration provides slim increase in help for ACA insurance coaches

 Navigators have been trying to do their work the past few years with shriveled government grants after the Trump administration sliced funding from $62.5 million a year to $10 million.
-Trump health officials contended that the enrollment-helpers were not cost-effective and fostered few sign-ups — a view contrasting markedly with that of the Trump administration’s successors.
+Trump health officials contended that the enrollment helpers were not cost-effective and fostered few sign-ups — a view contrasting markedly with that of their successors in the Trump administration.

 “Navigators play a key role,” the CMS announcement said, “in reaching underserved communities that historically have experienced lower access to health coverage.”